Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy)

 Award of the “Certificate in Management of the Altered Airway (Tracheostomy & Laryngectomy)”.

-- The programme ends with a half day Final Examination, at a central location, and which consists of “Higher Order Thinking Assessment Questions”.
+- The programme ends with a half day Final Examination, at a hub location, and which consists of “Higher Order Thinking Assessment Questions and Clinical diagnostic photo questions”.

 - Successful performance in the ongoing assessments, attendance at the workshops, completion of the logbook (and signed off) and in the final examination will lead to the award of “Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy).

-- The student is permitted only 1 re-sits in the final summative examination.
+- The student is permitted only 1 re-sit in the final summative examination.
 A re-sit examination requires an additional fee payment.

 - Anatomy, physiology